Applicable in Last.fm mode? : yes

 - update your track so that its tags match those received back from Last.fm.
 You update your track tags using MediaMonkey. … The AlbumPlays application does have its own database which will automatically be brought back into synchronisation by the final Approve action for the batch of fresh scrobbles.

-- or use the action list to create a rule to permanently fix the issue by translating the tags in the current scrobble, and in any future scrobble for the track or album, so that it can be matched against your MediaMonkey tags
+- or use the action list to create a rule to permanently fix the issue by translating tags from the current scrobble, and from any future scrobble for the track or album, so that they may be matched against your MediaMonkey tags

-- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own, and don’t wish to track
+- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own, and don’t wish to adopt

 - or just ignore the mismatch warning; the scrobble will be discarded when you force-close the batch

-If you have corrected the situation by either of the first three methods, press the Run button to retry the Approve action.
+If you have corrected the situation by either of the first three methods, press the Run button to retry the Approve action. (nb: a retry is built-in for the 4th option).
 The batch will be automatically closed if all mismatches are now resolved.

 Resurrected and Lost Scrobbles